otondi-willis/otondi-willis/README.md

 ## Professional Highlights
 - 🩺 Clinical Engineer: Leveraging cutting-edge technology to improve healthcare outcomes.
 - 💻 Software Developer: Creating innovative solutions to address complex problems in the clinical engineering field.
-- 💻 Youth-Mentor in Tech: Driving innovation in the community at large
+- 💻 Youth-Mentor in Tech: Driving innovation in the community at large.
 - 🌟 IEEE-EMBS Brand Ambassador: Promoting excellence and innovation within the engineering community as a proud member of the IEEE Engineering in Medicine and Biology Society.

 ## My Projects